Eufy Smart Lock Touch

-To unlock Eufy's Smart Lock Touch, all you have to do is it give the finger and use your fingerprint.
+To unlock Eufy's Smart Lock Touch, all you have to do is it give it the finger and use your fingerprint.
 Or use your Bluetooth connected phone to unlock the door when you're within 30 feet or so.
 You can also use the built-in keypad.
 Or even, gasp!, a physical key.
 Giving it the finger sounds like more fun.
+Unfortunately, we do have a few concerns about Eufy's privacy practices.

 What could happen if something goes wrong?